VAW-GAN for Singing Voice Conversion with Non-parallel Training Data: VAW-GAN for Singing Voice Conversion

 We use a one-hot vector singer ID and source F0 as the input to the decoder, in addition to latent code.
 In this way, the encoder learns to disentangle singer ID and F0 from the latent code $\bm{z}$ after being exposed to singing data of multiple singers.
 By conditioning on singer ID and F0, the decoder, as formulated in Eq. (\ref{eq:1}), can be re-written as follows,

-The decoder learns to reconstruct the spectral features and the discriminator tries to distinguish whether the spectral features are real or not.
+The decoder learns to reconstruct the spectral features and the discriminator tries to distinguish whether the spectral features are from real singing voice or not.
 Through this min-max game, the encoder, decoder and discriminator are encouraged to find an optimal pseudo pairs during the training.